Hawaii upholds order requiring Navy to drain fuel tanks

 He said they posed “an imminent threat to human health and safety or the environment” and agreed with the governor's order to defuel the tanks.

 The Navy objected to Day's findings last week, saying he used an “overbroad” interpretation of the Department of Health’s emergency authority to regulate underground fuel storage tanks.
-The Navy argued the tanks didn't currently pose an “imminent” threat to human health and the environment.
+The Navy argued the tanks didn't currently pose an “imminent” threat.

+The Navy last month detected petroleum in a well that supplies water to Pearl Harbor area military housing, offices and elementary schools.
+Navy officials say they believe the well became contaminated by a series of pipeline leaks at the Red Hill Bulk Fuel Storage Facility nearby.

+The Navy received about 1,000 complaints from people saying their water smelled like fuel or chemicals or that they suffered from nausea, vomiting and other physical ailments.
+More than 3,000 military families are living in hotels and other alternative housing while the Navy addresses the contamination.